 Grandma's old fashioned drop cookie recipes are very easy to make.
-They're called drop cookies simply because you make them by using a soft cookie dough that's dropped by spoonfuls onto a greased cookie sheet and baked.
+They're called drop cookies because you make them by using a soft cookie dough that's dropped by spoonfuls onto a greased cookie sheet and baked.

 Mom's Recipe Scrapbooks (c.
 1920s)